Tips on getting the most for your money when spending on photography equipment in our camera price buster guide

 Buy last year’s model

-Compact cameras only have a six-month lifespan.
-When new ones come out the old ones get discounted.
+Compact cameras rarely have a shelf-life of longer than 12 months these days, and when new ones come out the old ones get discounted.
 Often there’s little difference between an older model and its replacement and last year’s model may still suit your needs.

 Buy from specialist photo retailers